"

 • The program approves clinical sites.

 • The practice education administrator works with the employer to establish the clinical sites.
-Do not participate in any clinical experiences until clinical confirmation is received from the program.
+Students must not participate in any clinical experiences until clinical confirmation is received from the program.

 • Confirmation will be provided through your Saskatchewan Polytechnic email.